Literary Scout

 You've got a freaking dream job -- how do I get this gig???

-Asked by TheBookWerm about 12 years ago
+Asked by TheBookWerm over 12 years ago

 Like any job in publishing, step one is an unpaid internship.
 Publishing is a competitive field (despite the low pay) and the only real way in is to offer your services for free until you find someone willing to pay for them.
 Many people find themselves taking on a string of unpaid and then eventually paid internships before being able to land a full-time job.
 The best thing to do is start as early as possible during college.
 Although you may be able to intern at a university press, really to have a career you must live in New York or California, but New York is really preferable.
 This is a networking heavy industry, even though it’s populated by bookworms.
 If you love books, but aren’t up for schmoozing, it’s not the right industry for you.